 Patagonia

 Patagonia is renowned for producing high-quality outdoor wear.
 From my experience, their products are worth the investment and seem to have a lower environmental impact compared to average clothing producers4.
-Their anti-consumerism stance, exemplified by the famous “Don’t Buy This Jacket” campaign, highlights their commitment to responsible shopping, even if sales increased afterwards5.
-Patagonia continues to encourage responsible consumer behavior.
+Their anti-consumerism stance, exemplified by the famous “Don’t Buy This Jacket” campaign, highlights their commitment to responsible shopping, even though sales increased afterwards5.
+Patagonia continues to encourage responsible consumer behaviour.

 Despite my admiration for Patagonia, there are challenges.
 For instance, they don’t have a repair shop in Switzerland, making it difficult to fix items locally.

-I do however very much like their ad campaigning urging people to be more responsible, such as the following video.
+However, I very much like their ad campaigns urging people to be more responsible, such as the following video.

 Veja

 Veja is another brand committed to social and environmental responsibility.
 They produce everyday shoes with an emphasis on sustainability.
 Their prices are reasonable, aligning with other shoe brands, which makes responsible products more accessible6.
-They also offer stylish designs suitable for a business casual look, which suits my daily attire7.
+They also offer stylish designs suitable for a business casual look, which fits perfectly with my daily attire7.

 Postscript: Overshoot Day